SABS-R3/module01_software_engineering/03_c_plus_plus/practicals/practical_day_1.md

 ---

-# Practical 1 (Lectures 1-2)
+# Practical 1

-Unless specified, either use Compiler Explorer (https://gcc.godbolt.org/), CLion (https://www.jetbrains.com/clion/), or your preferred C++ toolchain.
+Feel free to use CLion or your preferred C++ toolchain to implement these exercises.

 When you are completing these questions, you may prefer: